Hasan Abdullah Ismaik: Other subsidiaries

 The company's key investments in Jordan include the Al-Haytham commercial complex, Masaken Academy, in addition to land ownership in various regions throughout the kingdom.

 Acquisition of shares of TSV 1860 Munich

-In June 2011, Ismaik bought 60 percent, an investment of €18 million ($25.8 million) of TSV 1860 Munich, a German sports club based in Munich that plays in the 3.
-Liga.
+In June 2011, Ismaik bought 60 percent, an investment of €18 million ($25.8 million) of TSV 1860 Munich, a German sports club based in Munich that plays in the Regionalliga Bayern.
 Becoming the first Arab to acquire shares of a German football club, Ismaik claimed that his aim was to safeguard the survival of the club that was one of the founding members of the German national Bundesliga.
 Due to DFL regulations, Ismaik only has 49 percent of the voting rights; the additional shares are without voting rights.